kristiansyrjanen/teamspeak3-salted/README.md

 # !
-I have modified this to work only using salt, so the bash scripts are now obsolete. !
+I have modified this to work only using salt, so the bash scripts are now obsolete and have been removed. !

 # teamspeak3-salted
 Salt state that will install a Teamspeak 3 daemon on a Xubuntu 16.04 (and 18.04)LTS Live-USB instance.